xyproto/easy/README.md

 ## Example use

-Run `ls` in a very relaxed way (nice both in terms of CPU usage and in terms of I/O usage):
+Run `chromium` in a very relaxed way (nice both in terms of CPU usage and in terms of I/O usage):

-    easy -c3 -N ls
+    easy -c3 -N chromium

+The same as above, but with the easier to remember `--both` or `-b` flag:

+    easy -b chromium

 ## Differences from `ionice`